 | Musical Career

 Andre Simon Anderson grew up in Minneapolis Minnesota with Prince.
-They met in the third grade at John Hay Elementary School.
-In his early teens Prince lived with the Anderson family for a while.
+They met in the 7th grade at Bryant Junior High School.
+In his early teens Prince lived with the Anderson family at 1244 Russell Ave N. for a while.

 | Early Musical Career

-In 1975 André, Prince and Morris Day recorded a demo at ASI Studio, a 16-track facility in north Minneapolis, where they cut six original songs:
+In early 1976 André, Prince and Morris Day recorded a demo at ASI Studio, a 16-track facility in north Minneapolis, where they cut six original songs:

 In the spring of 1976 they did more recording at Moonsound, an Eight-track studio located in Lake Nokomis, south of downtown Minneapolis.
 The studio was owned by Chris Moon who approached Prince and proposed a collaboration, which Prince accepted.

-In late 1976 Grand Central was renamed Shampayne.
-Prince left the band to play with Sonny T.'s band The Family a.k.a.
-Back To Black' Andre Anderson continued to work with Shampayne, Andre Lewis was recruited to take in Prince's position as guitar player; the band was finally disbanded in early 1978.
+In late 1976, after both Terry Jackson (who went to play with a band called Cohesion) and Prince had left the band, they evolved into Shampayne.
+Prince went on to play with Sonny T.'s band The Family a.k.a.
+Back To Black', while Andre continued to work with Shampayne, where Andre Lewis was recruited to take in Prince's position as guitar player; Shampayne was disbanded in early 1978.